English (ENG)

 As Needed.

-Acquaints students with current practices in editing/publishing.
+Acquaints students with current practices in editing and publishing.
 Students will learn to make texts readable and conform to conventions of editing in a variety of disciplines.

 Corequisite: None.